 Oops, says Betsy!

-Well, what has happened since that fateful day when my wife and passed on a chance to start stacking up the dollars?
+Well, what has happened since that fateful day when my wife and passed on a chance to start stacking up dollars?

-Amway has been forced repeatedly to beat back legal challenges.
+AMWAY HAS REPEATEDLY been forced to beat back legal challenges.
 On narrow grounds the company has stayed alive, and prospered, often with the timely aid of powerful politicians who have been granted fat campaign contributions.
 But in fundamental ways Amway has been losing all along.
 IMLM as a business model—with its endless chain of recruitment of participants as primary customers—is flawed, unfair, and deceptive.”
 Taylor summarized: “less than 1% of MLM participants profit.
 MLM makes even gambling look like a safe bet in comparison.”

 Yet, every year, tens of thousands of fresh recruits fell for the Amway pitch—kept dreaming—kept losing.